tusharg007/TripBandhu/README.md

 The flight tool does more than forward a search string.
 It progressively resolves the traveler’s intent:

-1. Detect direct IATA pairs such as `DAC to NRT`.
+1. Detect direct IATA pairs such as `DEL to NRT`.
 2. Parse phrases such as `from Dhaka to Tokyo`, `to Japan from India`, or `flights from Delhi`.
 3. Match preferred city airports and country aliases.
 4. Search the local `airportsdata` catalog when there is no curated match.